My Literary Agent:

-I’m a 3-time Moth winner, writer, storyteller, public speaker, and comedian living in LA.
+I’m a 3-time Moth winner, writer, storyteller, public speaker, and comedian living in LA but wandering around constantly.

 So, now that we’ve gotten the formalities out of the way, here’s who I really am:

 There are two other things I’m pretty great at as well.
 Adventuring and storytelling.
 As you can see from my blog, there’s really not anywhere I won’t go.
-Curious, maybe to a fault even.
+I’m curious, maybe to a fault.
 That and I like to live right on the edge of my comfort zone.
 I lived in my truck for six years all over America and still sleep it in when I can, despite the fact people always tell me I’m gonna get raped and murdered doing so (sorry, I don’t believe in these alleged boogeymen everywhere).
 For those first six years out of college, I was a white water raft guide (even though someone died right in front of me on my first day), a ski instructor (even though I hadn’t a clue how to ski), an Outward Bound Wilderness Instructor (even though I kinda hated backpacking), and a climbing instructor (even though I’m terrified of heights).